thkitapci/Inference_of_TF_regulatory_networks/README.md

                                 Output file : TF_score_distribution_plot.png (plot of score distribution with 10% and 5% tail values)

-    B: keep the genes in 10% and 5 % tail of score distribution for downstream analysis.
+    B: Keep the genes in 10% and 5 % tail of score distribution for downstream analysis.

                              filteration_genes_5%_10%.pl